Your French Immersion Residential Program in Provence

 Come with your friends or family!
 My friend lives only a fifteen minute walk away, so it’s no problem at all for me to go there at night.
 I will meet you during the day for lessons, meals and excursions, and encourage you to practice your French, and you’ll be enjoying the place to yourself in the evening.

-There are two big bedrooms with each their private bathroom, so the house can host four people total.
+There are two big bedrooms with each their private bathroom, and also a sofa bed, so the house can host six people total.

 The Region of Provence in France